How much damage has Israel inflicted on Iran's nuclear programme?

 Iran theoretically has enough near-weapons-grade material, if further refined, for about 10 nuclear bombs, according to the definition by the Vienna-based IAEA.

-While the IAEA has been critical of Iran's lack of cooperation with the UN body, it says that there is "no credible indications of an ongoing, undeclared structured nuclear programme".
+While the IAEA has been critical of Iran's lack of cooperation with the UN body, it says that there are "no credible indications of an ongoing, undeclared structured nuclear programme".

 Tehran has consistently denied ambitions to develop nuclear warheads.